cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/docs/tutorial-mapbox.md

 For the sake of demonstrating the feature, we can also update the layer to use some data-driven styling.
 Just to show off, we'll update the layer to use a slightly different icon (green rather than blue) for any GP Practice with the word "practice" (regardless of case) in its name.

 Copy the sample [GP Practice icon file](./img/gp-icon-practice.png) into the visualisation's `data` directory, then update the icon registry to register the icon under the name `gp-icon-practice`.
+For more information on style expressions, read Mapbox's page [here](https://docs.mapbox.com/mapbox-gl-js/style-spec/expressions/).

 ```json
   {